wp-plugins/edd-toolbar/readme.txt

 == Installation ==

-1. Upload the entire `edd-toolbar` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `edd-toolbar` folder to the `/wp-content/plugins/` directory -- or just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look at your toolbar / admin bar and enjoy using the new links there :)
 4. Go and manage your digital downloads even more easily :)